Firanel/lua-color/README.md

 -- Check if variable is color
 if Color.isColor(color) then print "It's a color!" end

+-- Compare lightness of colors if Color "#000000" > Color "#ffffff" then
+    print "Black is lighter than white!" -- Never runs end

 -- Equate colors
 assert(color == color:clone())
 ```